prividentity/PrivateIdentity-Oldd/Diversity-in-Faces-Evaluation---Amazon-Rekognition-vs-Cloud-Biometric-API---February-2021.md

 <pre>
-Evaluation of the Cloud Biometric API and Amazon Rekognition Facial Recognition Algorithms using the Diversity in Faces Fair Evaluation Dataset (DIF-CELEB-1M).
+Evaluation of the Cloud Biometric API and Amazon Rekognition Facial Recognition Algorithms with the Diversity in Faces Evaluation Dataset (DIF-CELEB-1M).
-Cloud Biometric API Face Recognition Model 1607349233 processed the dataset on 17 Dec 2020.
+Cloud Biometric API Face Recognition Model 1607349233 processed on 17 Dec 2020.
-Amazon Rekognition® processed the dataset on 16-17 Feb 2021.
+Amazon Rekognition® processed on 16 and 17 Feb 2021.
 </pre>

 ### `Introduction`